mvdh7/calkulate/docs/modules/simulate.md

 $$\ce{- H3PO4 + HPO4^2- + 2PO4^3- + Si(OH)3O-}$$

-The [stoichiometric dissociation constant](../dissoc/) for each component equilibrium can be used to substitute the individual ionic concentrations in the equation above for functions of the [total concentration of each species](../conc/) and the hydrogen ion concentration.
+The [stoichiometric dissociation constant](../dissociation/) for each component equilibrium can be used to substitute the individual ionic concentrations in the equation above for functions of the [total concentration of each species](../concentrations/) and the hydrogen ion concentration.

 <hr />

 ## `.AT` - alkalinity from pH

-Determines total alkalinity from pH (actually, hydrogen ion concentration) and a set of total concentrations and stoichiometric dissociation constants using the equation above.
+Determines total alkalinity from pH (actually, hydrogen ion concentration) and a set of total concentrations and stoichioDmetric dissociation constants using the equation above.

 **Syntax:**